 Our first event was very successful with 37 volunteers helping us with feedback on the project so far and learning how important it is to measure our success or otherwise throughout the 3 year project.

-An induction pack to support all volunteers is in the early stages of planning.
+An induction pack to support all volunteers has been produced.

 Engaging with a wide range of groups and individuals to offer them outdoor and wildlife experiences

 Various groups were involved in helping us design our new hide.
-This will also be a priority part of the Assistant Warden’s job.
+This is also a priority part of the Assistant Warden’s job.

 Development of interpretation material on site and for wider distribution

 Some walks leaflets have already been produced.
-Two large notice boards are designed and about to be produced.
+Two large notice boards are in place at the reserve and at the field centre.
 Planning continues on material for the inside of the hides.